francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

       debian-s-1vcpu-2gb-sfo3-01: {}
 ```

-We can see that even with just a single host, the static configuration can be a pain.
+We can see that even with just a single host, the static configuration can be tedious.
 Hosts must be re-declared in each group they belong to, and any changes to the host alias or host variables may have to be duplicated across several sections.

 Further, as we are dynamically provisioning infrastructure with a cloud provider, we generally do not have a way to know the host IPs ahead of time.